ricardoquesada/bluepad32/docs/programmers_guide_raw.md

 - Bluepad32 is NOT multithreaded.
 - BTstack (Bluetooth stack used by Bluepad32) is NOT multithreaded.

-If you call any Bluepad32 or BTstack function from a different core or different task other than the BTstack thread ( task), your program:
+If you call any Bluepad32 or BTstack function from a different core or different task other than the BTstack thread, your program:

 - might crash at random places (very likely)
 - might not do what you want